 Please don’t call it a cement sidewalk.

-Today, ready mix concrete can be a complex construction material.
-The basic building blocks of ready mix concrete are cement, sand, stone, and water.
-When these materials are mixed together in the right proportions, you have ready mix concrete.
-You can also add various admixtures to the concrete to make it do certain things, such as set up faster in cold weather, set up slower in hot weather, or make it more flowable without decreasing strength.
-Mixes can be specially proportioned for particular uses such as basements, footers, driveways, sidewalks, and roadways.
-There is no limit to the flexibility that concrete provides for your construction project.
+Cement is a small component of concrete.
+Think of it this way: cement is to flour as concrete is to bread.
+Ready-mixed concrete is a complex construction material, composed of unique mixtures of cement, sand, stone and water.
+Various admixtures can also make concrete do certain things, such as set up faster in cold weather, set up slower in hot weather or become more flowable without decreasing strength.
+Mixes can be specially proportioned for specific uses, such as basements, footers, driveways, sidewalks and roadways.
+There is no limit to the flexibility that concrete can provide for your construction project.

-After your concrete is finished, it is necessary to adequately cure the concrete so that it can continue to hydrate and gain strength, especially on the surface.
+After your concrete is finished, it is important to adequately cure it.
+This ensures the concrete continues to hydrate and gain strength, especially on the surface.
 You can cure concrete by spraying on cures or keeping the hardened surface moist.
-After the concrete has cured for 28 days, you should add a penetrating sealer which should protect the concrete for at least five years.
-By properly curing and sealing your concrete, your concrete should last a very long time.
+When the concrete has cured for 28 days, add a penetrating sealer to protect the concrete for at least five years.
+Properly curing and sealing concrete, helps it last a very long time.